sirfragles/android_loomo_ros_core/README.md

 * To quit an application, tab the side of the head of the Loomo.
 * If Ubuntu PC does not detect Loomo when plugged in via USB, make sure ADB server has started (i.e. run `sudo adb start-server`)
 * Get IP address of Loomo: `adb shell netcfg`

-There are a couple hard-coded parameters but you should feel free to change:
-- `ROS_MASTER_URI`: set to `192.168.42.134` - it's possible yours will be different
-- `tf_prefix`: set to `LO01` (short for Loomo 01, in case there are multiple loomos communicating with the same ROS master)